World's most powerful icebreaker "Arktika" returns to Murmansk after maintenance at the Baltic Shipyard

-Specialists of the Baltic Shipyard (part of the United Shipbuilding Corporation, USC) in St. Petersburg completed the planned inter-navigation maintenance of the universal nuclear icebreaker "Arktika" (vessels of Project 22220 are considered the largest and most powerful in the world), the shipbuilding enterprise’s press service reported.
+Specialists from the Baltic Shipyard (part of the United Shipbuilding Corporation, USC) in St. Petersburg have completed scheduled inter-navigation maintenance of the universal nuclear icebreaker "Arktika" (Project 22220 vessels are considered the largest and most powerful in the world), the shipbuilding enterprise's press service reported.

 The company's employees conducted a comprehensive survey of the icebreaker, including diagnostics of the underwater part of the hull.
 The Baltic workers updated the anti-corrosion coating and checked the condition of the steering gear, propeller shafts, general ship systems and mechanisms.

-After maintenance, the icebreaker "Arktika" departed from the shipyard's pier and headed to its home port of Murmansk.
+After maintenance, the icebreaker "Arktika" cast off from the shipyard's pier and headed to its home port of Murmansk.

 The lead vessel of Project 22220 was built in St. Petersburg.
 In October 2020, it was transferred to FSUE Atomflot.
 The series also includes the icebreakers "Sibir", "Ural" and "Yakutia".
 The "Chukotka" and "Leningrad" are currently under construction at the Baltic Shipyard.